00:00

 • Additionally, Spanish has a wide range of verb conjugations, which often leads to the omission of the subject, a feature it shares with Japanese.
 I’ve often mentioned this, but in many ways, Spanish is very similar to Japanese.

 • However, a significant difference from Japanese is the concept of "gendered nouns" in Spanish.
-For example, the phrase "We all" changes depending on whether the group consists of males or females.
+For example, the phrase "(we) all" changes depending on whether the group consists of males or females.
 If the group were all females, you’d say "todas," but since the room contains both males and females, "todos" is used.

 日本語